DUBLIN, June 13, 2013 /PRNewswire/ --

 (Logo: http://photos.prnewswire.com/prnh/20130307/600769 )

-In the light of this development a team of experts analysed the Italian disposal market for municipal waste in the United Kingdom in detail.
+In the light of this development, a team of experts analysed the disposal market for municipal waste in the United Kingdom in detail.
 The evaluation includes, amongst other instruments, a written survey of more than 470 waste authorities in the United Kingdom.

-The up to date study includes an in-depth analysis based on our market knowledge and detailed surveys.
-It offers figures, facts, estimations and trends in the Italian market for waste management and is of interest for producers, suppliers, operators, business associations, research institutes and consultants.
+Based on our market knowledge and detailed surveys, we offer figures, facts, estimations and trends in the UK disposal market, which is of interest for disposal companies, suppliers, operators, business associations, research institutes and consultants.

-The analyst version of the report on municipal waste management in Italy includes the following specific information:
+The analyst version of the report MSW Management in the UK includes:

-- A detailed analysis of structure, responsibilities, development status and investment needs in the Italian waste industry and the identification of regional foci with increased need for action.
+- A detailed analysis of the structure, the development and investment needs in British waste management.

 SOURCE Research and Markets